 For people with asthma, having an asthma management plan is the best way to prevent symptoms.
 An asthma management plan is something developed by you and your doctor to help you control your asthma, instead of your asthma controlling you.
-An effective plan should allow you to:

 Four Parts of Your Asthma Management Plan: